MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [submit]: #submit

 The [submit endpoint](#submit-endpoint) takes a signed transaction and broadcasts it over the network.
-Upon skimming our GraphQL implementation, it seems like it is already succeeding only if the transaction is successfully added to the mempool, but it important we more carefully [audit the implementation to ensure this is the case].
+We also should [audit broadcast behavior to ensure errors are returned when mempool add fails](#audit-transaction-broadcast).

 #### Testing

-A [test] should be included that ensures:

-1. The unsigned transaction output by payloads parses into the same operations provided
-2. The signed transaction output by combine parses into the same operations provided
-3. After the signed transaction is in the mempool, the result from the data api is a superset of the operations provided originally
-4. After the signed transaction is in a block, the result from the data api is a superset of the operations provided orginally
+We should [integrate the construction calls](#test-integrate-construction) into the existing `test-agent`.
+By doing this, we don't need to worry about getting this into CI since it is already there (or will be by the time this RFC lands, thanks @lk86 !).

+We also will want to [integrate the official rosetta-cli](#test-rosetta-cli) to verify our implementation.

+In addition, we'll manually test on subsequent QA and Testnets.

 ### Work items

+Think of these as the tasks necessary to complete this project.
+Each item here will turn into a GitHub issue when this RFC lands.

 #### Marshal Keys